-Facts: The base, sometime referred to as “Gitmo,” is located in southeastern Cuba, on the coast of Guantánamo Bay.
+The base, sometimes referred to as “Gitmo,” is located in southeastern Cuba, on the coast of Guantánamo Bay.

-The U.S. has been leasing the 45 square miles that the base sits on since 1903.
-The base shares a 17-mile border with Cuba.
+The United States has been leasing the 45 square miles that the base sits on since 1903.
+The base shares a 17-mile fenced border with Cuba.

 The lease can only be terminated by mutual agreement.

-Detention Facilities: In response to the 9/11 attacks in 2001, and subsequent military operations in Afghanistan, existing migrant detention facilities at Guantánamo were re-purposed to hold detainees in the “war on terror.”
+In response to the 9/11 attacks in 2001, and subsequent military operations in Afghanistan, existing migrant detention facilities at Guantánamo were repurposed to hold detainees in the “war on terror.”

-During the administration of President George W. Bush (2001-2009), the U.S. claimed that Guantánamo Bay detainees were not on U.S. soil and therefore not covered by the U.S. constitution, and that “enemy combatant” status meant they could be denied some legal protections.
+During the administration of President George W. Bush (2001-2009), the United States claimed that Guantánamo Bay detainees were not on US soil and therefore not covered by the US Constitution, and that “enemy combatant” status meant they could be denied some legal protections.

-1903 - The new Republic of Cuba leases 45 square miles of land in Guantánamo Bay to the U.S. for construction of a naval station.
+1903 - The new Republic of Cuba leases 45 square miles of land in Guantánamo Bay to the United States for construction of a naval station.
 Building on the naval station begins that same year.

 1991 - Approximately 34,000 Haitian refugees are detained on the base after they flee a coup in Haiti.